aidswidjaja/study/index.md

 ***

 Historically stuff like this got hosted on Google Drive but 99 page Google Docs can get laggy very quickly.
 As I'm usually the only person working on my own resources, I didn't need the system that could support editing as well, so we're now hosting it on this nice website.
+It's a bit cleaner, faster, and more pleasant than Googly Drive and I can manage it myself which is good.

 I've got more of where this stuff came from over on [Quizlet](https://quizlet.com/class/10813900/) so take a look there if there's things missing from here, and if you're doing the Maths 5.2 curriculum and you'd like to see what the 5.3 bois are up to, check out this [Google Drive folder](https://drive.google.com/drive/folders/1Lc8Ct2LC0LQ_yq95yTJHZh5Sq8j7gDBN?usp=sharing).
 That Google Drive link also contains the link to the spiritual precursor of this project, Maths and Science Study Notes.